adriensieg/agentic-commerce-revolution/README.md

 External 3rd parties API are **not publicly open**.
 Vendors must **explicitly grant our application access to perform actions on behalf of users**.
 This is a commercial and legal dependency — not a technical one.
 Without it, Boundary 2 cannot go to production regardless of how well everything else is built.

-### Capabilities

-Of course.
-Here is a more visually appealing markdown layout of the file structure, using emojis and code formatting to distinguish between folders and files.

 ### Project File Structure
 ```
-## 📁 Project Structure

 .
 ├── k8s/
 │   ├── deployment.yaml